Hollie-Mae Dodd: England

 In September 2022, Dodd was named in the England squad for the World Cup.

 On 2 November 2024, Dodd scored for a try for England in their 82–0 win over Wales.

-On 2 March 2025, Dodd was apart of the England side that faced the Australian Jillaroos in a historic test at Allegiant Stadium in Las Vegas.
-The Jillaroos won 90-4.
+On 2 March 2025, Dodd was a part of the England side that faced the Australian Jillaroos in a historic test at Allegiant Stadium in Las Vegas.
+The Jillaroos won 90–4.